Preserve Your Harvest • Plan Your Pantry • Prepare Your Family

-What is a Purposeful Pantry you must be asking?
+What is a Purposeful Pantry and how can it help me?

 Most people identify a pantry as that area where they store their food.
 For us, our pantry serves not only to store what we eat today but what we eat tomorrow and beyond.

 - Preserving foods from what we grow or buy from local retailers and farms by dehydrating, canning, freezing, etc.

 - Building a deep pantry of items we use often when they are discounted the heaviest

 - Creating a freezer full of home-prepared foods that we love and can grab at a moment’s notice.

 Our purposeful pantry also extends to our linen and medical closets, our finances, and more.

 We are purposeful in how we do these things to ensure that we are prepared for everyday life, no matter what happens.
 We’ve been in a position of where my husband lost his job, and we struggled for months before a new job was found.
 We’ve had illness and family tragedy strike when I was just not readily available, and we weren’t prepared with groceries or things for my husband to cover and take care of babies and work.